trambarhq/relaks-starwars-example-sequel/README.md

 ## Routing

 Route definitions for the front-end's various pages are contained in [routing.js](https://github.com/trambarhq/relaks-starwars-example-sequel/blob/master/src/routing.js).
-The file also contains the proxy object for the route manager.
+The file also contains the route manager's proxy class.

 The following is one of the routes: